-Diagrammatic illustration:

-Operation of Accelerator.
+Diagrammatic illustration: Operation of Accelerator.

 SS is the saving curve.
 II is the investment curve.
 At point E1, the economy is in equilibrium with OY1 income.
 Saving and investment are equal at OI2.
 Now, investment is increased from OI2 to OI4.
 This increases income from OY1 to OY3, the equilibrium point being E3.
 If the increase in investment by I2 I4 is purely exogenous, then the increase inincome by Y1 Y3 would have been due to the multiplier effect.
 But in this diagram it is assumed that exogenous investment is only by I2 I3 and induced investment is by I3 I4.
-Therefore, increase in income by Y1 Y2 is due to the multiplier effect and the increase in income by Y2 Y3 is due to the accelerator effect.
+Therefore, increase in income by Y1 Y3 is due to the multiplier effect.